 - Wood finishing oil

-- Wood preservatives (unless registered under Pest Control Act)
+- Wood preservatives (unless registered under Pest Control Products Act)

-- Wood, masonry, driveway sealer or water repellents (including all tar based or bitumen based)
+- Wood, masonry, driveway sealer, and water repellant (including tar based or bitumen based)

 Not Accepted Products: